vscode Plugin for LeetCode

 About the Plugin and This Site

-The solutions and explanations in the plugin are the same as those on this site.
-The plugin is an auxiliary tool to help you study the content here, but it is not required.
-Please choose to install it according to your own needs.
+The problem explanations and solutions in the plugin are all from this site.
+The plugin is a tool to help you study matching exercises here.
+You do not have to install it.
+Please choose based on your needs.

-Some readers prefer not to practice problems on web pages, and think it's more convenient to write and debug code in an editor or IDE.
-Therefore, I have developed and maintained plugins for various platforms to meet this need, allowing readers to view problem explanations, visualizations, and problem sets from this site within the plugin.
+Some readers prefer not to practice on websites.
+They think using an editor or IDE is easier for writing and testing code.
+That’s why I developed and maintain plugins for different platforms.
+These plugins let you read problem explanations, visualizations, and problem lists from this site inside the plugin.

-This plugin is based on the following two open-source vscode plugins:
+This plugin is made by modifying these two open source vscode plugins:

 https://github.com/LeetCode-OpenSource/vscode-leetcode